 A temporary FileArtifact can be constructed using the constructor without arguments.
 A string (containing a path) as well as a Path can be converted automatically into a FileArtifact.

 A FileArtifact is created as the default fallback, i.e., if no more specific artifact matches the underlying real artifact.
 The artifact creation mechanism may be configured using an external Java properties file, which relates artifact names to file path patterns (overwriting or extending the built-in rules).

+String getFileSeparator()

+Returns the operating-system-specific separator to be used in file paths.

+String getPathSeparator()

+Returns the operating-system-specific separator to be used to separate paths.

+String getMd5Hash()

+Returns the MD5 hash of the file system artifact in operand.
+May fail if the underlying file is not accessible or the MD5 algorithm is not available.

+Boolean hasSameContent(FileArtifact f)

+Returns whether the file system artifact in operand has the same byte-wise content as f.

 VtlFileArtifact